apache/incubator-gluten/docs/VeloxNotSupport.md

 # Parquet read conf
 Gluten supports spark.files.ignoreCorruptFiles and spark.files.ignoreMissingFiles with default false, if true, the behavior is same as config false.
+Gluten ignore spark.sql.parquet.datetimeRebaseModeInRead, it only returns what write in parquet file.
+It does not consider the difference between legacy hybrid (Julian Gregorian) calendar and Proleptic Gregorian calendar.
+The result maybe different with vanilla spark.